Kong/docs.konghq.com/src/gateway/how-to/kong-gateway.md

 curl $KONG_ADMIN
 ```

-You should see a large JSON reponse from the gateway.
+You should see a large JSON response from the gateway.

 Test that the gateway is proxying data by making a mock request on the gateway's data plane endpoint: